Max Verstappen bounces back with dominant win at Japanese Grand Prix | TSN

 Responding to a question, Sainz suggested that Verstappen and Red Bull are so dominant that the season might already be over after just four of 24 races.

-“I think they are definitley going to have an advantge in the first third of the season until we bring in one or two upgrades," Sainz said.
+“I think they are definitely going to have an advantage in the first third of the season until we bring in one or two upgrades," Sainz said.
 “But by that time maybe it’s a bit too late with the advantage they might have in the championship.”

 Verstappen, of course, said the season would be competitive and suggested Red Bull might struggle in street races.